Evidence-Grade Data Infrastructure for Regulated Workflows

 Due diligence on tokenized funds.
 Yield spread analysis vs. T-Bill benchmarks.
 Smart contract risk signals.
 ESG/sustainability data for portfolio reporting.

 MiCA Art.
 66 sustainability disclosures for listed crypto-assets.
 Stablecoin classification and monitoring.
-Structured data for regulatory reporting ahead of the June 2026 CASP transition deadline.
+Structured data for regulatory reporting ahead of the 1 July 2026 CASP transition deadline.

 On-chain risk feeds for RWA integrations.
 DEX liquidity monitoring.
 Protocol-level risk scoring for governance decisions.
 Chainlink Functions integration for smart contract access.